- WHOWe Are

 How much does it cost?

 Health economists measure costs according to the cost per disability-adjusted life year (DALY) saved.
 (There is an ongoing debate about the clarity of this metric; interested readers should look at two recent articles by GiveWell, here and here.)

 The World Health Organisation classifies the cost-effectiveness of any intervention that costs below $100 per DALY as 'good', and below $25 as 'excellent'.

-According to our model, the cost per DALY of a DMI mass media campaign in most countries is in the range of $2-$15.
-This would make mass media behaviour change campaigns in most countries the most cost-effective of all interventions currently used in public health.
+According to our model, the cost per DALY of a DMI mass media campaign in most countries is in the range of $2-$10.
+This would make mass media behaviour change campaigns in most countries as cost-effective as any other interventions currently used in public health.
 We are now carrying out a scientific trial in Burkina Faso to prove this prediction.
-(As a rule of thumb, there are around 30 DALYS per individual 'life', so the cost per life saved of our campaigns is $60-$450, depending on the country.)
+(As a rule of thumb, there are around 30 DALYS per individual 'life', so the cost per life saved of our campaigns is $60-$300, depending on the country.)

 The table below provides a graphical illustration of the difference in cost-effectiveness between DMI campaigns and other public health interventions (based on upper estimates), showing how many years of healthy life each intervention can 'buy' with $1,000: